-Several digital channels will be configured as inputs, to monitor the state of the limit switches for logging purposes.
-Limit switches are also wired directly to the PMAC as control overrides (Subsection 4.2).
+Limit switches are not monitored via these channels.
+They are instead wired directly to the PMAC as control overrides (Subsection 4.2) and their status determined by interrogation of the PMAC.
 For further information on the limit switch implementation, please refer to the document, "Limits Design Description".